The right to your own body

 Example: Zahra wants to have an abortion

 Zahra is pregnant and wants to have an abortion.
-All pregnant women have the right to have an abortion.
-This includes women who are not Swedish citizens.
-Zahra phones the hospital's abortion clinic and makes an appointment.
+All pregnant women are entitled to have an abortion, including those who are not Swedish citizens.
+Zahra calls the hospital’s abortion clinic and makes an appointment.
 Her husband, Johan, accompanies her.
-He feels uncertain about what they should do.
-The staff tell them the rules regarding abortion.
-They learn that it is the person who is pregnant who makes the decision about an abortion.
-The staff also tell them that they can speak to a counsellor about their emotions if they wish.
-Until the 18th week of her pregnancy, Zahra herself can decide to have an abortion.
-From week 18 to 21 it is the National Board of Health and Welfare that has the final say.
+He feels unsure about what they should do.
+The staff at the clinic explain the regulations regarding abortion.
+Zahra and Johan learn that decisions about abortions are the responsibility of the pregnant person.
+The staff also inform them that a counsellor is available if they want to talk about their feelings around abortion.
+Until week 18 of her pregnancy, Zahra is entitled to make her own decision about an abortion.
+Between weeks 18 and 21, she needs permission from the National Board of Health and Welfare for an abortion.
 Abortions are not permitted after week 21.

 The most common method is to do the abortion using medication.
 Zahra is given a pill and then returns to the hospital after a few days.
 Her husband, Johan, comes too.
 She is given medication that makes her bleed and ends her pregnancy.
 After a few hours, she is allowed to go home.
 An abortion can also be carried out as a minor surgical procedure, after which you can also go home on the same day.